goodeb/Presto-Stream-Deck/README.md

 The second page gives examples of adding symbols and controlling the spacing of buttons with a buffer button.
 It also the first example of custom variables and the use of the ``initialize_other_vars()`` function.
 In this case it is used to set up the Presto's builtin piezo buzzer so that buttons can turn it on and off.

 The final page is the most complex example.
 The center button has labels and text at the same time.
-The buttons also trigger actions that change the of the center button.
+The buttons also trigger actions that change the center button.
 It also shows examples of more complicated function arguments.

 # Customizing Buttons

 Each button is separately defined by a JSON object in the list under ``button_defs``.
-These button objects have a mix of required and optional fields.
+These button definitions have a mix of required and optional fields.

 ## Required Inputs
 * page: The number of the page this button is on
 * row: The number of the row on a page this button is on
 * column: The number of the column in the row this button is on

 Row and column numbers must be adjacent, start at 0, and be positive.
 Page numbers can be both positive and negative, but the default starting page will be zero.
-Button definitions do not have to be in order of page, row, and column in the JSON file, but it may be easier to list them in this way to make finding them later easier.
+Button definitions do not have to be in order of page, row, and column in the JSON file, but it may be easier to find them later if they are.

 ## Optional Inputs
 * name: Not used except in some error messages, but useful for finding a button definitions in the file
-* radius: The corner radius of the rounded rectangle that will be drawn around the button.
-Make this 0 for square corners.
-Default value is 14
 * label: The text that will be displayed on the button
 * label_font: The font file in the ``art`` directory used for the label text.
 If given this overrides the default font of the rest of the project
 * color: Color used for the label text and outline of the button.
 If not given the default will be white
 * outline_color: Color used for the outline of the button.
 This will override color to make the outline and label have different colors
 * label_color: Color used for the label text of the button.
 This will override color to make the outline and label have different colors
 * symbol: The name of a .png file in the ``art/`` directory to be displayed on the button.
 90x90 images work well.
-Symbol is displayed behind any text
+This is displayed behind any text
 * fn_name: The name of the function that will be triggered when the button is pressed.
 Should be one of the functions defined in ``button_action_fns.py``, or ``next_page()``, ``previous_page()``, or ``jump_to_a_page()``
 * arg: The argument for the function, or arguments if given as a list.
 More on arguments in the next section